Clay Harmon Blog Just another internet ASCII hole

 Cable clips to keep wires tidy

-These mounting brackets for Meanwell transformer are for the 500W transformer.
-The boxes have 4 ready-to-go holes that will mount the 350W and 600W Meanwell transformers directly to the box with four M4 screws going from the outside.
+The boxes also have 4 ready-to-go holes that will mount the 350W and 600W Meanwell transformers directly to the box with four M4 screws going from the outside.

 3 Startech 60mmx10mm fans